 Individuals needing enrollment assistance can locate local help by visiting localhelp.healthcare.gov and inputting their zip code.
 If you are looking for an insurance agent to assist you, be sure to turn “on” the “Show Agents and Brokers in my results?” option on the left of the screen.

 Individuals currently will not be able to enroll for coverage through the Spanish healthcare website - https://www.cuidadodesalud.gov/es/.
 An application in English can be completed with the assistance of a Spanish Marketplace employee until this site becomes fully functional.

-Whether you need health coverage or have it already, the ACA offers new rights and protections.
+Whether you need health coverage or have it already, the ACA offers rights and protections not in effect prior to its passage.
 Some rights and protections apply to plans in the Marketplace or other individual insurance, some apply to employer-based plans, and some apply to all health coverage.

 Listed below are a few features of the ACA that can help you and your family:

 You can file an appeal with the federal Marketplace if you do not agree with certain decisions made by the Health Insurance Marketplace.

 The following types of Marketplace decisions can be appealed:

 Whether you are eligible to buy a Marketplace plan

 Whether you can enroll in a Marketplace plan outside the regular open enrollment period (Special Enrollment Period)

 Whether you are eligible for lower costs based on your income